LeFnord/grape-starter/README.md

 ## Why the next one?

-- build up a playground for your ideas, prototypes, testing behaviour, whatever …
+- build up a playground for your ideas, prototypes, testing behaviour … whatever
-  (I use it to implement specific behaviour and get specs of for [grape-swagger](http://github.com/ruby-grape/grape-swagger))
-- no assumtions about a backend/ORM, ergo no restrictions, only a pure grape/rack skeleton
+- no assumtions about a backend/ORM, ergo no restrictions, only a pure grape/rack skeleton with a nice documentation

 ## Usage